construction workers at a jobsite

 Communities are dependent upon the infrastructure that supports them, and utilities play an important role in keeping communities functioning safely and efficiently.
 Utility infrastructure must be updated as it ages, or expanded as it becomes undersized or unable to support the needs of the population it serves.
 Also, when a new development or building is being planned, utilities must be part of the planning process.

-Whether integrating utilities into a new build site or completing site work for a utility-scale solar development, our expertise in working with utilities makes us the perfect partner.
+Whether integrating utilities into a new build site or completing site work for a utility-scale solar development or water treatment plant, our expertise in utility installation makes us the perfect partner.

 Cortex Innovation Community